-POLICY 2.1.3: The measurement of LOS For for the motor vehicle mode will continue to be determined by motor vehicle traffic volumes on the transportation facility on an interim basis until (an alternative multimodal methodology is developed in cooperation with the MPO or by) 2016,.
-Motor vehicle traffic volumes will be measured based on the peak season, peak hour, peak direction condition of the transportation facility.
+POLICY 2.1.3: The measurement of LOS For for the motor vehicle mode will continue to be determined by motor vehicle traffic volumes on the transportation facility on an interim basis until (an alternative multimodal methodology is developed in cooperation with the MPO or by) 2016.
+Motor vehicle traffic volumes will be measured based on the

+February 14, 2014 Page 8 of 38 peak season, peak hour, peak direction condition of the transportation facility.
 The peak season, peak hour, peak direction condition will be defined as the 100th highest volume hour of the year in the predominant traffic flow direction.
 The 100th highest hour approximates the typical peak hour during the peak season.
 Peak season, peak hour, peak direction conditions will be calculated using K-100 factors and "D" factors from the county permanent traffic count station identified by Lee County Department of Transportation (LCDOT).
 The motor vehicle mode LOS calculation will be one component of the multimodal LOS calculation as further defined in the LDC and Administrative Code.
+[In this Policy and in Policy 2.1.6 below, I am uncertain what happens if 2016 rolls around and there is not an alternate methodology developed with the MPO.]

 POLICY 2.1.4: Develop multimodal link-specific service volumes (capacities) for arterials and major collector roadways based on specific conditions, for determination of the motor vehicle, bicycle and pedestrian LOS of transportation facilities.
-These linkspecific service volumes are only for short-term analyses (five years or less, as measured from the date of the last update of those service volumes).
+These link-specific service volumes are only for short-term analyses (five years or less, as measured from the date of the last update of those service volumes).
 Develop generalized service volumes for future year analyses.
 LCDOT will be responsible for maintaining up to date service volumes.
 Preparers of Traffic Impact Statements for DRIs, rezonings, development orders, and other transportation analyses must use the service volumes, recommended by LCDOT.